lcx366/STARQUERY/README.md

 ## Change log

+- **0.1.11 — Sep 04, 2023**

+  - Adjusted the parameters involved in dividing the celestial sphere into multiple equal-area sky regions using the HEALPix algorithm, as well as the corresponding radius of cone search used for blind matching of star maps.
+  - Adjusted the arrangement of the equal-area sky regions so that it gradually moves from the celestial equator to the poles.
+  - minor bugs fixed

 - **0.1.10 — Jul 23, 2023**

-  - Adjusted the strategy for dividing the celestial sphere into multiple equal-area sky regions using the HEALPix algorithm, as well as the corresponding radius of cone search used for blind matching of star maps.
+  - Added the the HEALPix algorithm for dividing the celestial sphere into multiple equal-area sky regions.

 - **0.1.8 — Jul 03, 2023**